marilius12/taxes/pages/basics-of-taxation.md

 ## Legal residency vs. tax residency

-These terms are commonly confused.
+These terms are often confused.
 Note that they can all be in different countries simultaneously!

 - **Legal residency**
   - legal status (privilege) to stay in another country as a foreign citizen